^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Potassium permanganate is a disinfectant.
-It is a powder for making a solution applied externally.
+It is a powder for making a solution for external use.

 Indications Potassium permanganate

 Among the main indications: disinfection of burns with ulcers, as well as infected wounds.
-In the case of infectious inflammation of the oropharynx and oral mucosa (eg, angina) - is used for rinsing.
-With urogynecological diseases (urethritis, and in addition colpitis) is used for douching or rinsing this area.
+In case of infectious inflammation of the oropharynx and oral mucosa (for example, tonsillitis) - used for rinsing.
+In case of urogynecological diseases (urethritis, and in addition colpitis) used for douching or washing the area.

-It can also be used for gastric lavage: in case of poisoning with orally taken alkaloids (such as nicotine with morphine or aconitine), quinine and phosphorus, as well as cyanic acid.
-You can rinse the skin due to falling on it of phenylamine; and the eyes in case of insect poisoning into insects.
+It can also be used for gastric lavage: in case of poisoning with orally taken alkaloids (such as nicotine with morphine or aconitine), quinine and phosphorus, as well as hydrocyanic acid.
+It can be used to wash the skin after contact with phenylamine; and the eyes in case of intoxication with insect venom.

 Release form